flyway/flywaydb.org/documentation/command/skip.md

 ---
 # Skip

-Mark versioned migrations to skip in the schema history table.
-Skipped migrations will be ignored for every subsequent `migrate`.
+Mark all pending versioned migrations to skip in the schema history table.
+Skipped migrations will be ignored on next `migrate`.

-The migrations to skip are configured with the `skipVersions` configuration option.
-If no `skipVersions` are specified, all pending migrations will be skipped.

 Note that the pending migrations are determined by the `target` configuration option.